sshun04/Neuro_SI_System/tmp_notes/Research Note.md

 The cognitive load of interpreters in the European Parliament.pdf

+参考文献：
+	•	Alexis Hervais-Adelman et al. (2015). “fMRI of Simultaneous Interpretation Reveals the Neural Basis of Extreme Language Control.”
+Cerebral Cortex, 25(12), 4727-4739 ￼ ￼.
+	•	Alexis Hervais-Adelman et al. (2015).
+“Brain functional plasticity associated with the emergence of expertise in extreme language control.”
+NeuroImage, 114, 264-274 ￼ ￼.
+	•	Stefan Elmer et al. (2014).
+“Processing demands upon cognitive, linguistic, and articulatory functions promote grey matter plasticity in the adult multilingual brain: Insights from simultaneous interpreters.”
+Cortex, 54, 179-189 ￼ ￼.
+	•	Eowyn Van de Putte et al. (2018).
+“Anatomical and functional changes in the brain after simultaneous interpreting training: A longitudinal study.”
+Cortex, 99, 243-257 ￼ ￼.
+	•	Xiaohong Lin et al. (2018).
+“Which is more costly in Chinese to English simultaneous interpreting, ‘pairing’ or ‘transphrasing’?
+Evidence from an fNIRS neuroimaging study.”
+Neurophotonics, 5(2), 025010 ￼ ￼.
+	•	Haruko Yagura et al. (2021).
+“Selective Attention Measurement of Experienced Simultaneous Interpreters Using EEG Phase-Locked Response.”
+Frontiers in Human Neuroscience, 15:581525 ￼ ￼.
+	•	Carina Klein et al. (2018).
+“The interpreter’s brain during rest — Hyperconnectivity in the frontal lobe.”
+PLOS ONE, 13(8): e0202600 ￼.

 ## データ
 Copusデータありそう。
 Mattia A. Di Gangi, Roldano Cattoni, Luisa Bentivogli,